simonsedge/simonsedge/README.md

 the subjects i would naturally enjoy studying were calculus I, II, and linear algebra. also had appreciation for data analysis and probability, statistics for economics, and finance.

-while studying linear algebra during my first year i got so absorbed in matrices and eigenvalues studying advanced linear algebra that i ended up optimizing output vs gram-schmidt orthogonalization, a concept we were studing in linear algebra at a superficial level.
+while studying linear algebra during my first year i became so absorbed in understanding the deeper meaning of matrices and eigenvalues in advanced linear algebra that i ended up getting to an optimized output vs Gram-Schmidt orthogonalization, a concept we were studing at a superficial level.

 after that the adjunct maths professor spent 3 months proving my conclusions as i couldn't do it on my own and offered me a chance to write a paper with him. however, he only got back to me about a year and change later when my focus was already way outside maths. years later though i tried reaching out to him to do it but this time he was the one who was unavailable, but at least i got an excellent reference letter from it which mentions this event.